-However, Clearwater received approvals and paid approximately \$4.8 million in dividends in December 2012 and has since paid dividends of approximately \$12.0 million Canadian in 2013.
+However, Clearwater received approvals and paid approximately \$12.0 million Canadian in 2013.
+Clearwater did not request for dividends to be paid in 2014 as it was in the process of converting a vessel for use in its' Argentine operations.
 There can be no assurances that Clearwater will continue to be able to repatriate dividends from Argentina in the future.

-To compensate for the potential restriction on dividend payouts Clearwater put in place domestic loan financing in Argentina related to the purchase of a replacement vessel.
+To compensate for the potential restriction on dividend payouts, Clearwater put in place domestic loan financing in Argentina related to the purchase of a replacement vessel.
 The replacement of this vessel will necessitate that some funds be used for the related loan domestic payments, thus alleviating the need for any material dividend payments for the short term.

 Our operations in Argentina and elsewhere may be negatively affected by both foreign exchange and expropriation losses as well as the increased cost and risks of doing business in developing markets.

 We mitigate this risk through maintaining a policy of repatriating our share of the earnings from Argentina through dividends and we do not maintain any material financial assets that are surplus to our needs to operate the business outside of Canada.
 We do not carry financial assets in Pesos to mitigate exchange risk.
 In addition we have structured our operations in Argentina with an Argentine partner who owns 20% of the Argentine business and who is resident in Argentina and is actively managing the business.

-No assurance can be given that our operations will not be adversely impacted as a result of existing or future legislation.
+No assurance can be given that our operations will not be adversely impact as a result of existing or future legislation.